Getting Started

 Real questions.
 Straight answers.

-What are the engineering classes at McLennan like?
+What are the engineering classes at MCC like?

 Can I do my whole degree online?

-All math courses through Calculus II are available online.
-Science courses like Chemistry and Physics typically require on-campus attendance for labs, but flexible options such as evening or summer sections are sometimes offered.
-Most general education courses, including English, Government, and History, are regularly offered online as well.
+Math courses through Calculus II are available online.
+Science courses like Chemistry and Physics usually require on-campus lab attendance, though evening and summer options are sometimes available.
+Most general education courses—English, Government, History—are offered online regularly.

 student working with 3D blocksWhy not just get my basics and start on engineering once I transfer?

-This is a common mistake that students make.
-Taking all your core courses - like English, government and history - is important, but engineering is a four-year degree starting with the first semester that you take Calculus 1 and move into the calculus-based physics sequence.
+This is a common mistake.
+Core courses like English, Government, and History matter—but engineering is a four-year program that starts the moment you take Calculus I and begin the calculus-based physics sequence.

 What kind of computer and calculator do I need?

-Once you begin taking engineering courses, you’ll need a desktop or laptop capable of running key software like:
+Once you start engineering courses, you'll need a desktop or laptop that can run:

 • SolidWorks